Linkurious/ogma-linkurious-parser/README.md

 > If you are writing a Linkurious plugin, the Linkurious Rest-Client library will be already initialized.
 -->

- - Import and initialize the Ogma-Linkurious helper in your project and call the `initVisualization` method in order to apply Linkurious styles and captions to your Ogma visualization
+ - Import and initialize the Ogma-Linkurious parser in your project and call the `initVisualization` method in order to apply Linkurious styles and captions to your Ogma visualization

 TODO hello world of import/initialize